slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"If there’s no wind, row."
 -- Latin Proverb*
+> *"You get paid for being right first, and to be first, you can’t wait for consensus." (...)
+"Doing is faster than watching." (...)
+"Choose inspiration over envy." (...)
+"Better bored than busy."
+-- Naval Ravikant*
 -->

 Blessed are the restless.

 Hints:

-- Helpful people don’t ask «how can I help».
+- Help with a precise thing («I can drop a lasagna at 4:00.») instead of «I’m here for you».
+Helpful people don’t ask «how can I help».
 They just help.
-(Naval Ravikant)
-- Help with a precise thing («I can drop a lasagna at 4:00.») instead of «I’m here for you».
 - «It’s on documentation.
 If it’s not add it.»

 > *"The mind gives up before the body." (...)
-"Doing is faster than watching." (...)
-"Choose inspiration over envy." (...)
-"The optimal zone for performance is ’slightly hungry’." (...)
-"Better bored than busy." (...)
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually." (...)
-"You get paid for being right first, and to be first, you can’t wait for consensus." (...)
+"The optimal zone for performance is «slightly hungry»." (...)
 "Don’t settle and don’t struggle.
 Life is what flows in between."
 -- Naval Ravikant*